ROCm/rocSHMEM/docs/introduction.rst

 Wavefront APIs are those with the ``_wave`` suffix.
 The parameters in which these routines are called must be the same for every thread in the wavefront.
-If any thread calls these routines with different parameters, the behavior is undefined.
-These APIs will block until the calling wavefront completes.
+The behavior is undefined if any thread calls these routines with different parameters.
+These APIs will block until the calling wavefront is complete.

 Workgroup APIs
 ==============